nicholasgriffintn/experimentation-platform/apps/api/README.md

 ## ClickHouse Management

-The API uses ClickHouse for storing and analyzing experimental data.
+The platform uses ClickHouse for storing and analyzing experiment events and analytics data.
 You can interact with ClickHouse directly using the ClickHouse client:

 ```bash
 docker exec -it clickhouse-server clickhouse-client